-Unlike other scholarly articles, which tend to assemble and summarise various pieces of scholarly literature, a primary research article reports on a specific experiment that’s been conducted by a researcher either in a lab or in the field.
+Unlike science review articles, which tend to assemble and summarise various pieces of scholarly literature, a primary research article reports on a specific experiment that’s been conducted by a researcher either in a lab or in the field.

 To see if you have a primary research article, skim through the article and look for the following: